 3. Breaking the vow is strictly prohibited — unless you have something to say

 There’s no need to ‘join’ anything, of course, and certainly no need to say vows.

-Of course, I’ll have no idea that you’ve joined the order.
+We’ll have no idea that you’ve joined the order, because we struggle with the whole notion of sign-up forms, meeting reminders and fund drives.
 Maybe it’s better that way.
 Because it’s really about you, isn’t it?

 And to be clear, this isn’t a club.
-So unfortunately there’s no patches or caps with catchy slogans.
+Which means there’s no patches, coffee mugs or caps with catchy slogans.
 Speaking of slogans…

 “When I forget my ways, I am in The Way”

-The vows are here to simply give a sense of perspective to an approach to living that’s compatible with the spirit of living more calmly.
+The vows are here to simply give a sense of perspective to an approach to living that’s compatible with the spirit of living a bit more calmly.